-Bio: She was the last of three kids born to a pair of Fire Fighters.
-Though encouraged to follow in her parent's footsteps.
-She preferred to aim for a higher goal.
-She enlisted in order to go to college, though she has yet to choose a subject to study.
+Bio: She was the last of three kids born to a pair of firefighters.
+Though she was encouraged to follow in her parents' footsteps, she preferred to aim for a higher goal.
+She enlisted in order to go to college, though she has yet to choose a course to study.

 Personality: She is friendly and supportive, and will usually follow her friends in any instance.
-She is overly cautious and rarely takes the initiative, a side effect of her parent's overdone emphasis on safety and caution.
+She is overly cautious and rarely takes the initiative, a side effect of her parent's overemphasis on safety and caution.

 Height: 5 foot 10'